Whole Grain Chocolate Cupcakes

 - 2 large eggs (vegan: use liquid egg substitute)

-- ½ cup raw honey (vegan: use sweetener of choice)
+- 1/2 cup honey (vegan: use liquid sweetener of choice such as agave)

-- 1 cup cooked quinoa (be sure to rinse grains thoroughly before cooking or they will taste bitter)
+- 1 cup cooked quinoa (be sure to rinse quinoa thoroughly before cooking to eliminate bitter flavor)

 - 1 tablespoon coconut oil

-- 3 ounces quality semi-sweet or dark chocolate, chopped
+- 3 ounces semi-sweet or dark chocolate , chopped

-- Preheat the oven to 350 degrees F. Line 12-cup standard muffin tin with paper liners.
+- Preheat the oven to 350 degrees F. Line two 12-cup standard muffin tins with paper liners (this recipe makes 20 cupcakes).

-- Place all the ingredients in a bowl and microwave, stirring occasionally, for a few seconds until the chocolate is melted.
+- To make the honey chocolate glaze: Place all the ingredients in a bowl and microwave, stirring occasionally, for a few seconds until the chocolate is melted.
 It will be runny at first but firms up very quickly.
 Spread on the cooled cupcakes.
 Work quickly when spreading glaze on cupcakes as the glaze will become firm.
 If it becomes too firm simply microwave for a few seconds.
+(Note: If you're making these cupcakes in advance, wait to glaze them just before serving.
+If you have any leftover, keep them refrigerated so the glaze stays firm.)

 Hello.
 I am going to make these today yey!
 But I want to ask can I skip zuchinni and quinoa, because I don’t have them at the moment?
 Would it make some kind of difference?